You want smart political talk without the meltdowns?

 Do you not agree with him on cutting taxes the way Reagan did?

-Do you not agree with him on getting work for the common for the forgotten men and women of this country and getting him out of poverty and giving him a hand up, not a handout?
+Do you not agree with him on getting work for the common, for the forgotten men and women of this country and getting him out of poverty and giving him a hand up, not a hand out?

-Do you not agree with him on confronting evil in our time ISIS?
+Do you not agree with him on confronting evil in our time, ISIS?

 Do you not agree with him?

-How soon, you know, he's turning himself into something he's not.
+You know, he's turning himself into something he's not.

 He's not a martyr.

-Bob Corker, they were gonna lose.
+And Bob Corker, they were going to lose.

 And they should lose.